COVID-19 Vaccine Policy

 Utica College COVID-19 Vaccine Policy

 Utica College (“UC” or the “College”) is committed to the safety and protection of our entire College community.
-Therefore, it is College policy that all members of the Utica College community submit confirmation that they have received the COVID-19 vaccine prior to first returning to campus at or after the beginning of the Fall 2021 semester.
+Therefore, it is College policy that all members of the Utica College community submit confirmation that they have received the COVID-19 vaccine and booster vaccine by February 1, 2022.
 The only exceptions to this policy will be for those who have an approved accommodation on medical or religious grounds, providing for an accommodation from the vaccine requirement.

 REASON FOR POLICY:

 This policy is being implemented to reduce the risk of COVID-19 transmission among our community.
-Requiring all students, faculty, and staff to submit proof of full vaccination prior to the beginning of the Fall 2021 semester, or if later prior to returning to campus, is the best way to protect everyone’s health and to be able to resume normal Utica College activities while minimizing or eliminating the need for measures such as masking and distancing.
+Requiring all students, faculty, and staff to submit proof of full vaccination and booster vaccine is the best way to protect everyone’s health and to be able to resume normal Utica College activities while minimizing or eliminating the need for measures such as masking and distancing.
 This includes having classrooms with normal capacity and access to cultural and social events, residence life activities, athletics and recreational activities, in-person meetings, and more.

 This policy covers all faculty, staff, and students who are learning, living, and/or working at facilities owned or operated by Utica College in the state of New York.